-However, this data grace period has a limit itself: if you go over 15GB in one month with one line, you’ll either be throttled (see below) or will have to start paying $10 per GB again.
+However, this data grace period has a limit itself: if you go over 15GB in one month with one line, you’ll either be throttled (see next section for more on throttling) or will have to start paying $10 per GB again.
 In other words, you pay per GB from 0-6GB of data, don’t pay from 6-15GB of data, and then start paying again after 15GB (or choose to be throttled).

 As we use more and more data, we need a plan that can accommodate that consumption.
 But we also don't want to pay more than we must.

 Remember though that data charges with Google Fi are on top of the $20 base level fee for talk and text.
-With that factored in, the most you’ll pay for talk, text, and data on Google Fi is $80, assuming you don’t have any additional international charges.
+With that factored in, the most you’ll pay for talk, text, and data on Google Fi is $80, assuming you don’t have any additional international charges and choose to be throttled after 15GB of use.
 Google Fi also will charge taxes and fees on top of this $80.